Umi-L/NimJolt/readme.md

 for multi-threaded usage you will need to modify the build script to add -pthread to the compiler flags, an example is [this](CMAKLISTS_TO_USE.txt)

+## Samples

+All samples can be found in the [samples](samples) directory.
+To compile to a desktop binary use `nim c helloWorld.nim` for instance.
+For emscripten use `nim c -d:emscripten helloWorld.nim`.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 The library is not tested in linux and is a direct wrapper for the JoltC bindings.